georg-jung/BlazorWoL/README.md

   * UI-Server-interaction which would typically require AJAX/writing JavaScript.
 See the `Wake` page and the *Status* column of the index page.
 * .Net Core 3.1
 * [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) Code First
-  * Migrations
+  * Automatic Migrations
+  * Supports T-SQL and SQLite, selection by connection string in `appsettings.json`
 * Dependency Injection using [`Microsoft.Extensions.DependencyInjection`](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/)
 * Continuous Integration using Azure Pipelines.

 ## Getting Started

-1. Create a T-SQL database and set-up the applications schema by executing the script [`CreateSchema.sql`](CreateSchema.sql) or alternatively by [using](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli#update-the-database) the [`dotnet ef` tool](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet)
-2. Download and unzip the [latest release](https://github.com/georg-jung/BlazorWoL/releases/latest/download/WoL.zip).
+1. Download and unzip the [latest release](https://github.com/georg-jung/BlazorWoL/releases/latest/download/WoL.zip).
-2. Add an appropriate connection string `DefaultConnection` to `appsettings.json`.
-See `appsettings.Development.json` for an example.
-3. Run the application by starting `WoL.exe`, open the shown location in a browser (probably `localhost:5000`) and add your first host.
+2. Run the application by starting `WoL.exe`
+3. Open the shown location in a browser (probably `localhost:5000`) and add your first host.

-    * You can host the application in IIS and use the hosted version permanently too.
+You can add the application in IIS for more serious hosting.
+You can set up T-SQL as a backend for backup etc..
+See the [`appsettings.json` file](appsettings.json) for details.